-- 18. (1) An applicant may apply to the Municipality in terms of section 15(2) - (a) for a departure from the development parameters of a zoning or an overlay zone; or - (b) to utilise land on a temporary basis for a purpose not permitted in terms of the primary rights of the zoning applicable to the land for a period not exceeding five years. - (2) A departure contemplated in subsection (1)(a) lapses after the applicable period from the date that the approval comes into operation if, within that period- - (a) the departure is not utilised in accordance with the approval; or - (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved departure; and - (ii) commencement of the construction of the building contemplated in subparagraph (i). - (3) The Municipality may approve a departure contemplated in subsection (1)(b) for a period shorter than five years but, if a shorter period is approved, the period together with any extension approved in accordance with section 67 may not exceed five years. - (4) A temporary departure contemplated in subsection (1)(b), except for a right to utilise land for a purpose granted on a temporary basis for a specific occasion or event, may not be approved more than once in respect of a particular use on a specific land unit. - (5) A temporary departure contemplated in subsection (1)(b) may include an improvement of land only if- - (a) the improvement is temporary in nature; and
+- 18. (1) An applicant may apply to the Municipality in terms of section 15(2) - (a) for a departure from the development parameters of a zoning or an overlay zone; or

-(b) the land can, without further construction or demolition, revert to its previous lawful use upon the expiry of the use right.
+- (b) to utilise land on a temporary basis for a purpose not permitted in terms of the primary rights of the zoning applicable to the land for a period not exceeding five years. - (2) A departure contemplated in subsection (1)(a) lapses after the applicable period from the date that the approval comes into operation if, within that period- - (a) the departure is not utilised in accordance with the approval; or - (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved departure; and - (ii) commencement of the construction of the building contemplated in subparagraph (i). - (3) The Municipality may approve a departure contemplated in subsection (1)(b) for a period shorter than five years but, if a shorter period is approved, the period together with any extension approved in accordance with section 67 may not exceed five years. - (4) A temporary departure contemplated in subsection (1)(b), except for a right to utilise land for a purpose granted on a temporary basis for a specific occasion or event, may not be approved more than once in respect of a particular use on a specific land unit. - (5) A temporary departure contemplated in subsection (1)(b) may include an improvement of land only if- - (a) the improvement is temporary in nature; and - (b) the land can, without further construction or demolition, revert to its previous lawful use upon the expiry of the use right. - (6) A temporary departure contemplated in subsection (1)(b) lapses after one year from the date that the approval comes into operation if, within that period the temporary departure is not utilised in accordance with the approval.